chronchi/chronchi.github.io/about.md

 at [Universidade de São Paulo](http://www5.usp.br/english/?lang=en) in São Carlos, studying under the supervision of [Dr. Marcio Gameiro](http://www.icmc.usp.br/pessoas/gameiro/).

-Previously I have been at Universidade Federal do Paraná, in Curitiba - Brazil.
+I hold a degree in Mathematics obtained at Universidade Federal do Paraná, in Curitiba - Brazil.
 During my undergraduate studies I was an exchange student at Bonn University for one year.